 Mirror acrylic (PMMA) is a thermoplastic with a reflective backing on one side of the sheet.

-Adding radii to corners can reduce the risk of breaking.
-For some tips on how to design for acrylic see this blog post. .
+For some tips on how to design for acrylic see this post.

 Additionally the laser cuts at a slight taper (1-2 degrees) since the laser beam is shaped like a cone.
 The tapering causes one side to be slightly smaller than the other side.
 The taper is almost unnoticeable in 3mm material; the thicker the material, the more noticeable the taper.
 When using laser-cut parts such as wheels or gears, you might need to position the parts in an alternating pattern so that the tapers “cancel out”.